 After restructuring Siemens many times in recent years, in 2019 the corporate structure is:

-- Gas and Power (planned new stock company)
+- Gas and Power

 - Smart Infrastructure

-g. contactors, low voltage protection, building automation, medium voltage switch gears, grid planning, fire safety
+e. g. contactors, low voltage protection, building automation, medium voltage switch gears, grid planning, fire safety

 - Digital Industries

-g.
+e. g.
 IoT operating software, engineering software, machine tool systems, power supply systems, digital services

 - Siemens Mobility (Siemens Mobility GmbH)

-g. product & system solutions for passenger and freight transport, rail electrification, systems for passenger information
+e. g. product & system solutions for passenger and freight transport, rail electrification, systems for passenger information

 - Siemens Renewable Energy (special company: Siemens Gamesa); planned to be merged in 2020 with Gas and Power

-g. onshore-, offshore-products, services
+e. g. onshore-, offshore-products, services

 - Siemens Health (separate stock company)

-g. computed tomography, diagnostic products, imaging for radiation
+e. g. computed tomography, diagnostic products, imaging for radiation

 Primarily this looks like a strictly product oriented company.
 However obviously the divisions themselves are customer oriented.
 Reason: they are that large that they themselves have several sub-divisions for their quite different product groups and have presumably customer groups of their own, customers of the industry branch the division is delivering its products to.